Discover how to become a notary in Texas. This guide gives you actionable steps and advice to start your career.

 Several factors may cause delays in the approval process, including:

-• Mail delays: If you are submitting your application by mail, the time it takes for the postal service to deliver your documents can add to the overall processing time.
+- Mail delays: If you submit your application by mail, the time it takes for the postal service to deliver your documents can add to the overall processing time.

 At this point, you are fully commissioned and can begin notarizing documents in accordance with Texas law.